FreeRTOS

-FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 35 microcontroller platforms.
+FreeRTOS is a real-time operating system kernel for embedded devices that has been ported to 40 microcontroller platforms.
 It is distributed under the MIT License.

 History

 The FreeRTOS kernel was originally developed by Richard Barry around 2003, and was later developed and maintained by Barry's company, Real Time Engineers Ltd. In 2017, the firm passed stewardship of the FreeRTOS project to Amazon Web Services (AWS).
 Barry continues to work on FreeRTOS as part of an AWS team.
+With the transition to Amazon control, subsequent releases of the project also switched licensing from GPL version 2 (with special exceptions for static linking to proprietary code outside the FreeRTOS kernel itself) to MIT.

 Implementation

 FreeRTOS is designed to be small and simple.
 It is mostly written in the C programming language to make it easy to port and maintain.
 It also comprises a few assembly language functions where needed, mostly in architecture-specific scheduler routines.

 Process management

 FreeRTOS provides methods for multiple threads or tasks, mutexes, semaphores and software timers.
 A tickless mode is provided for low power applications.
 Thread priorities are supported.
 FreeRTOS applications can be statically allocated, but objects can also be dynamically allocated with five schemes of memory management (allocation):